JoseDiazCodes/DevJournal/README.md

 # My Developer Journey

 Hello and welcome to my development journal.
-My name is [Your Name], and I am embarking on a journey to transform myself from a beginner to a proficient software engineer.
+My name is Jose Diaz, and I am embarking on a journey to transform myself from a beginner to a proficient software engineer.
 This space is dedicated to documenting my daily progress, challenges, triumphs, and everything in between.

+### Start Date: November 1st 2023

 ## About This Blog